carolineritzie/alice-in-markdown-9-15/chapter-4.md

-gloves, and she very good-naturedly began hunting about for them, but they were nowhere to be seen—everything seemed to have changed since her swim in the pool, and the great hall, with the glass table and the little door, had vanished completely.
+gloves, and she very good-naturedly began hunting about for them, but they were nowhere to be seen—everything seemed to have changed since her swim in the pool, and the great hall, with the glass table and the little door, had vanished completely.</p>

-Very soon the Rabbit noticed Alice, as she went hunting about, and called out to her in an angry tone, “Why, Mary Ann, what _are_ you doing out here?
+<p>Very soon the Rabbit noticed Alice, as she went hunting about, and
+called out to her in an angry tone, “Why, Mary Ann, what _are_ you doing out here?
 Run home this moment, and fetch me a pair of gloves and a fan!
 Quick, now!”
-And Alice was so much frightened that she ran off at once in the direction it pointed to, without trying to explain the mistake it had made.
+And Alice was so much frightened that she ran off at once in the direction it pointed to, without trying to explain the mistake it had made.</p>

-“He took me for his housemaid,” she said to herself as she ran.
-“How surprised he’ll be when he finds out who I am!
+<p>“He took me for his housemaid,” she said to herself as she ran.
+“How
+surprised he’ll be when he finds out who I am!
 But I’d better take him his fan and gloves—that is, if I can find them.”
 As she said this, she came upon a neat little house, on the door of which was a bright brass plate with the name “W. RABBIT,” engraved upon it.
-She went in without knocking, and hurried upstairs, in great fear lest she should meet the real Mary Ann, and be turned out of the house before she had found the fan and gloves.
+She went in without knocking, and hurried upstairs, in great fear lest she should meet the real Mary Ann, and be turned out of the house before she had found the fan and gloves.</p>

-“How queer it seems,” Alice said to herself, “to be going messages for a rabbit!
+<p>“How queer it seems,” Alice said to herself, “to be going messages for
+a rabbit!
 I suppose Dinah’ll be sending me on messages next!”
 And she began fancying the sort of thing that would happen: “‘Miss Alice!
 Come here directly, and get ready for your walk!’
 ‘Coming in a minute, nurse!
 But I’ve got to see that the mouse doesn’t get out.’
-Only I don’t think,” Alice went on, “that they’d let Dinah stop in the house if it began ordering people about like that!”
+Only I don’t think,” Alice went on, “that they’d let Dinah stop in the house if it began ordering people about like that!”</p>

-By this time she had found her way into a tidy little room with a table in the window, and on it (as she had hoped) a fan and two or three pairs of tiny white kid gloves: she took up the fan and a pair of the gloves, and was just going to leave the room, when her eye fell upon a
+<p>By this time she had found her way into a tidy little room with a table
+in the window, and on it (as she had hoped) a fan and two or three pairs of tiny white kid gloves: she took up the fan and a pair of the gloves, and was just going to leave the room, when her eye fell upon a